 Video can convey nuance very effectively, in a way that is often lost in a Word document.
 Video also helps create a greater sense of engagement between the subject matter expert and the viewer, allowing a learner to really feel like they are connecting with their peer.
 This is why organisations like City and Guilds use video to connect staff on the road visiting clients to talking heads of subject matter experts.

-If you’re seeing an increasing shift towards on-the-job learning in your organisation, find out how Panopto can support your employee training activities by requesting a free 30-day trial of Panopto.
+If you’re seeing an increasing shift towards on-the-job learning in your organisation, find out how Panopto can support your employee training activities by requesting a free trial of Panopto.